 Honorable Mentions: I’ve been very impressed with Phasor and VTE Paguro lately, not only due to their design quality and ease of maintenance, as well as positive feedback we’ve received from customers, but because of their companies’ support and quick turnaround times.
 They are both excellent alternatives for marine generators to some of the more well-known brands out there.

-Being one of the top marine generator retailers in the US, I’ve tallied the inquiries into different generators as well as analyzed our Google Analytics data in order to see which generators were most inquired about + searched.
+Being a top marine generator retailer in the US, we’ve tallied the inquiries into different marine generators as well as analyzed our site data in order to see which gen sets were most inquired about + searched.
 This gives us a pretty good idea as to which were some of the most popular marine generators this past year, at least according to our information:

 - Kohler 5EKD – 5KW Gas Marine Generator, 60HZ, 120V, 1-PH, H/E